cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 Give you personalized property information you will need to fill out your application.
 Depending on the information learned during your consultation, you may not be able to complete your remodel as you originally planned.

 Give you a list of documents you need to prepare for your application based on your specific project.

-Explain the next steps to apply for a permit.